tralinde/tralinde_EDA_group_presentation/README.md

 3. Trending "video ID" analysis (most common video on the trend list)

 4. Most trending Tags (pull strings from data with PIPE) -> create a function
+5. Add new correlation between when the video was published and when it started trending

 bonus.
 Trending duration (spikes)